ikjordan/picozx81/README.md

 ### Acknowledgements

 One intention of this project was to show what can be quickly achieved by leveraging other open source projects.
-The following excellent Open source projects have been used for source code and inspiration:
+The following excellent open source projects have been used for source code and inspiration:

 + [sz81](https://github.com/SegHaxx/sz81)
 + EightyOne [Releases](https://sourceforge.net/projects/eightyone-sinclair-emulator/) [source](https://github.com/charlierobson/EightyOne)